 Kristin's making a last check of the e-mail in the WiFi room

 We're leaving the Hotel Il Convento tomorrow on the EasyJet.
-THAT was a major unpleasant experience, chiefly because of Jerome in his little orange suit, but never mind.
+THAT was a major unpleasant experience, but never mind.